better-than-better/pooy-2/README.md

 ## Installation

 Pooy requires node v7.6.0 or higher for ES2015 and async function support.
-Because it involves an automatic installation update of the self-signed root certificate, it is necessary to run the administrator with the administrator privileges.
+Because it involves an automatic installation update of the self-signed root certificate, it is necessary to run with the administrator privileges.

 ```bash
 npm install pooy